aimanraz/rsw-deep-learning/README.md

-# Data Science Project Overview
+# Application Tools For Predicting Resistance Spot Welding Weld Quality Project Overview
 * Developed an application tool that use deep learning to predict the weld quality of resistance spot welding.
 * The data that has been used for this project based on [this research paper.](https://www.sciencedirect.com/science/article/pii/S0261306908001301)
 * This application tool consist of 6 tab which each tab have their own puposes.